Cade83/SimsOfStoriesWiki/content/Mai Legacy/ML Sims/Gen 2/Hajar Cresques.md

 > ![[1.22.8.png]]
 > Hajar whispers to Joaquin.

-Hajar first met [[Joaquin Le Chien]] in high school, where she became one of his closest friends.
+Hajar first met [[Joaquin Le Chien]] in [[Windenburg Secondary School|secondary school]], where she became one of his closest friends.
 She watched as he fell for [[Sergio Romeo]], and a part of her was jealous.
 Joaquin has her person, she benefited from his wealth and influence, and she hated that he'd choose anyone over her.
 As his best friend, Hajar knew a lot about Joaquin's personal life, and tried to turn it against him to make him walk away from Sergio.
 She'd tell him that his parents wouldn't approve, that he and Sergio couldn't have children to continue the legacy, but it was all for naught.

-Hajar was separated from Joaquin when she went off to college to study science, where she befriended [[Aarohi Barclay]].
+Hajar was separated from Joaquin when she went off to university to study science, where she befriended [[Aarohi Barclay]].
 While there, she roomed with [[Fatima Mansouri]], a woman who had already studied a bit of witchcraft.
 Inspired, Hajar became a witch herself, and even studied briefly under [[Elaine Oldham]] to master the art of alchemy.
 She became good enough to eventually mentor Fatima herself.
 With her newfound knowledge, Hajar showed up on Joaquin's doorstep, and began to whisper doubts about Sergio to him again.
 This time, however, they were laced with magic that would last as long as she could keep him from pining for Sergio.

 > [!caption|left]
 > ![[1.22.10.png]]